mrpIug/csci318-group-project/README.md

 ### AI Agent Capabilities

-Rot-ionary's **Agentic AI Service** provides 3 specialised conversational agents, each with session-based memory (remembers last 20 messages):
+Rot-ionary's **Agentic AI Service** provides a **hierarchical multi-agent system** featuring a coordinator agent that manages 3 specialised worker agents, each with session-based memory (remembers last 20 messages).
+These are described below:

+#### Coordinator Agent
+- Main entry point for all AI requests (unless you specifically ask for the specialised agents)
+- Handles term searches, creation, and lookups
+- Automatically determines whether to handle requests directly or consult specialists using `CoordinatorTools`

-#### Tag Suggestion Agent
+#### Tag Suggestion Agent (Specialist)
 - Analyses terms and suggests relevant tags (formality, context, usage type, cultural relevance)
 - Can add tags directly to terms in the database using `addTagToTerm` tool
-- Suggests tag categories such as gen-z, gaming, social-media, workplace, profanity etc.
+- Suggests tag categories such as gen-z, gaming, social-media, workplace, profanity, etc.
+- Delegated to by coordinator when users need help categorising or organising terms

-#### Sentence Generation Agent
+#### Sentence Generation Agent (Specialist)
-- Creates customised example sentences showing how new age slang terms are used in real-world context
+- Creates customised example sentences showing how new age slang terms are used in real-world contexts
-- Adapts to user preferences (tone, context, audience, number of examples)
+- Takes user preferences (tone, context, audience, number of examples) into account
-- Can demonstrate various tones of examples such as formal, casual, humorous, sarcastic, etc.
-- Can demonstrate contexts: social media, work, texting, conversation, gaming
+- Delegated to by coordinator when users want example sentences or usage demonstrations

-#### Etymology Agent
+#### Etymology Agent (Specialist)
-- Explains word origins and evolution, focusing on internet/social media usage
+- Explains term origins and evolution, focusing on internet/social media usage
 - Discusses cultural context, usage patterns, and how terms spread
 - Mentions first known usage, popularisation sources, and linguistic features
 - Can dive deeper into related terms, timeline, or cultural significance
+- Delegated to by coordinator when users ask about term origins or etymology

-**Important**: All agents can automatically create new terms in the database, if they do not already exist, using the `createTerm` tool, but they must retrieve the desired term definition and username from the user first.
+**Note**: All agents can automatically create new terms in the database if they don't exist, using the `createTerm` tool, but they must first retrieve the desired term definition and username from the user.

 ### Analytics System